Career and Technical Education (CTE) | CTE Career Clusters

 Marketing, sales, and service are all based on the concepts of customer acquisition and customer retention.

-They deal with different parts of the customer experience, but they’re all essential in keeping a company viable.
+Careers in this cluster deal with different parts of the customer experience, but they’re all essential in keeping a company viable:

-Marketing kicks off the customer experience by turning curious parties into sales leads.
+- Marketing represents the first step in the customer experience and involves developing curious parties into sales leads.

 Popular Careers: Accountant, Controller, Accounts Receivable

-The finance CTE track teaches students how to handle large-scale bookkeeping, accounting, and more.
+The finance CTE cluster teaches students how to handle small- and large-scale bookkeeping, accounting, banking, and investments.

 5. Information Technology (IT)